killbill/killbill/osgi-bundles/bundles/analytics/README.md

 * **startDate** and **endDate**: dates to filter the data on the server side.
 For example: startDate=2012-08-01&endDate=2013-10-01
 * **smooth1**, **smooth2**, etc.: smoothing function to apply for data in a given slot.
 Currently support smoothing functions are:
  * AVERAGE\_WEEKLY: average the values on a weekly basis
- * AVERAGE\_MONTHLY: average the values on the monthly basis
+ * AVERAGE\_MONTHLY: average the values on a monthly basis
  * SUM\_WEEKLY: sum all values on a weekly basis
  * SUM\_MONTHLY: sum all values on a monthly basis